ivanvillegas7/LenardJonesPotential-Europio/README.md

 In folder "BOUML" you can fined de UML diagram which helps visualize the code done.

-The Power Point is located inside "MolecularDynamics.zip".
+The Power Point is located inside "Presentation.zip".

 Each member of the group has done the following.